burnedpopcorn/FMOD-RI/README.md

 WARNING!

-GMS2 might try to modify objects and scripts once you've copied the files to it.
-DO NOT ALLOW GMS2 TO CHANGE THEM!
-ALL CHANGES HAVE TO BE DONE MANUALLY!
+GMS2 might try get confused, as the music names can be the same as some variables in some scripts and objects Please rename all music files with somw thing that will be absolutly unique, such as placing `mu_` or `sfx_` before the rest of the file name

 --------------------------------------------------------------------------------------------------------------

-Step 3
+Step 2
 To replace FMOD functions with the old scripts (functions found in `scr_sound.gml` & `scr_soundeffect.gml`)